-The framework provides the EBRD with an integrated instrument covering all its countries of operations to meet the growing business needs of local small and medium-sized enterprises currently not sufficiently supported by other financing sources.
-The Bank's proceeds are used for financing acquisitions, expansion and/or modernisation investments, efficiency improvements as well as working capital.
+The framework provides the EBRD with an instrument covering all economies and helps satisfy the growing business needs of local enterprises currently not sufficiently supported by other financing institutions.
+The Bank's proceeds are used for financing acquisitions, expansion and/or modernisation investments, efficiency improvements as well as for working capital needs.

 The expected Transition Impact for DFF Non-SME projects is determined on a project-by-project basis.
-The main qualities of the expected transition impact for projects under the DFF Non-SME facility include but are not limited to: (1) Competitive, (2) Integrated, (3) Green.
+The main qualities of the expected transition impact for projects under the DFF Non-SME facility include but are not limited to: (1) Competitive, (2) Green, (3) Inclusive.

-Local private enterprises operating in all EBRD countries of operations.
+Local private enterprises operating in all EBRD economies.

 EBRD Finance Summary

 The additionality of the DFF Non-SME usually derives from the following sources:

 1) Financing Structure: (i) the EBRD offers financing that is not available in the market from commercial sources on reasonable terms and conditions, which are necessary to structure the project; (ii) the EBRD offers a tenor which is above the market average and is necessary to structure the project.

 2) Risk mitigation: (i) the EBRD provides comfort to clients and investors by mitigating non-financial risks; (ii) the EBRD's long-term relationships with a client provides comfort to the client to be willing to take on more risk and/or finance, enabling outcomes such as innovation or expansion into new markets.